Node.js DNS Resolution: lookup, resolve & c-ares

 console.table(addresses);

-Use the narrowest control that fits:
+Use the narrowest control that fits -

-Happy Eyeballs, the connection strategy that races or staggers address-family attempts, belongs to the full request-path subchapter.
+Happy Eyeballs, the connection strategy that races or staggers address-family attempts, belongs to the full request-path chapter.
 The DNS part ends at candidate addresses and order.
 The socket part decides what to try and when.

 Failure Codes and Debugging